-As noted above, the other significant change as of October 2018, and specifically related to net worth calculations for pension claimants, is the implementation of a penalty period for certain asset transfers.
 The VA will penalize a claimant who has, within the look-back period, transferred a "covered" asset on or after Oct.
 18, 2018 (all transfers prior to Oct.
-18, 2018 are exempt).
-A covered asset is a monetary amount by which a claimant's net worth would have exceeded the \$130,380 limit if the uncompensated value of the covered asset had been included in net worth.
+18, 2018, are exempt).
+A covered asset is the amount by which a claimant's net worth would have exceeded the \$150,538 limit if the uncompensated value of the covered asset had been included in net worth.
+For example, if a single claimant has \$0 in IVAP and \$140,000 in assets but gave away \$20,000 in

+2022, the claimant has a "covered asset" that was transferred in the amount of \$9,462.
+In contrast, if a single claimant has \$0 in IVAP and \$120,000 in assets and gave away \$20,000 in 2022, no transfer of a "covered asset" has occurred because when the transferred asset is added back in, the claimant is still under the \$150,538 net worth limit.
 In other words, if a claimant's transfer of assets qualifies a claimant for a VA pension, then the VA will implement a penalty.
-If, on the other hand, a claimant's transfer had no effect on eligibility because the claimant was already asset-eligible before the transfer, then the VA will not apply a penalty.
+If, on the other hand, a claimant's transfer had no effect on eligibility because the claimant was already asset eligible before the transfer, then the VA will not apply a penalty and there is no "covered asset."

-The length of the penalty is calculated by determining the covered assets transferred, and dividing that amount by the Maximum Annual Pension Rate (MAPR) in effect on the date of the pension claim at the aid and attendance level for a veteran with one dependent.
+The length of the penalty is calculated by determining the value of the covered assets transferred and dividing that amount by the monthly penalty rate.
+The monthly penalty rate is determined by the Maximum Annual Pension Rate (MAPR) in effect on the date of the pension claim at the Aid and Attendance level for a veteran with one dependent, divided by 12.
 The penalty period will begin the month following the date of the last transfer.
-The MAPR for a veteran with one dependent in 2021 is \$2,295.
-For example, a claimant seeking eligibility in January 2021 who transferred \$2,295 in covered assets on Nov.
-1, 2020 will be penalized for one month.
+The monthly penalty rate for a veteran with one dependent in 2023 is \$2,642.
+For example, a claimant seeking eligibility in January 2023 who transferred \$2,642 in covered assets on Nov.
+1, 2022, will be penalized for one month.
 The VA will not issue a penalty that exceeds five years, and the VA allows a claimant to "cure" a disqualifying transfer within a certain amount of time.
-In calculating the claimant's net worth, the claimant's primary residence, vehicles and certain personal property are generally excluded.
-The recent rule changes specify that the exclusion of the primary residence is limited to the dwelling and a lot area of two acres.
-Excess acreage is counted but only to the extent that the excess land is marketable.
-If it is not marketable, then it will have no value.